Back to Street Smart

 If Photos Have Already Been Leaked

-1. Report to FIA with all evidence - links, screenshots, account details.
+1. Report to NCCIA with all evidence - links, screenshots, account details.

 2. Report to the platform (Instagram, Facebook, etc.) to get content removed.

-3. The FIA can request platforms to take down content and can trace the person responsible.
+3. The NCCIA can request platforms to take down content and can trace the person responsible.

-The FIA has dealt with many such cases.
+The NCCIA has dealt with many such cases.
 You're not alone, and there is a way out.
 They understand the sensitivity and generally handle these cases with discretion.

 Key Takeaways

-1. FIA Cybercrime Wing is helpful.
+1. NCCIA is helpful.
 Don't assume government agencies won't help - they're quite responsive for cyber cases.

 2. Document before you block.
 Screenshots with timestamps are crucial evidence.